-Here in the UK we have had a small number of cases (35 to date – and going up daily).
-This is still quite a small number.
+Here in the UK we have had a great number of cases

-However, the World Health Organisation has declared the virus to be a Public Health Emergency of International Concern. ( Here are their updates on the virus) And most governments have put information out as to what will happen if the disease does break out in their country.
+The World Health Organisation declared the virus to be a Public Health Emergency of International Concern. ( Here are their updates on the virus) And most governments have put information out as to what will happen if the disease does break out in their country.

 Here in the UK we have seen buildings including health centres and schools close to be deep cleansed.
 And you may have been contacted by your school or nursery over what they intend to do should a case present.
 In fact, some schools have issued students with antibacterial gel in preparation.
 There is a lot of information out there about when you should self isolate, and what your rights are if you do need to take time off due to being in isolation.
 So there are a lot of people claiming that we are overreacting.